Loss of Use Coverage: What Home Insurance Pays for Temporary Housing

 • Storage unit contracts

-Step 5 — Submit Documentation Submit your receipts and expense logs to your insurer regularly (weekly or bi-weekly is ideal).
+Step 6: Submit Documentation Regularly Submit your receipts and expense logs to your insurer weekly or bi-weekly.
 The insurer compares your current spending to your pre-loss baseline to determine reimbursement amounts.

-Step 6 — Appeal if Needed If your insurer's settlement seems too low, you have the right to appeal.
-Consider hiring a public adjuster — a licensed professional who advocates on your behalf and can help document and maximize your claim.
+Step 7: Appeal if Needed If your insurer's settlement seems too low, you have the right to appeal.
+Consider hiring a public adjuster, a licensed professional who advocates on your behalf and typically takes 5-15% of the recovered amount as their fee.

 Don't Wait to Start Tracking Expenses